Content Creation with Spillovers: An Incentive Design Approach: Provisional Allocation Mechanisms

-\begin{definition} We say $\mathcal{M}$ is a \emph{Provisional Allocation Mechanism} (PRA) if there exists a vector $\mathbf p = (p_1,\dots ,p_N) \in [0,1]^N$ satisfying $\sum_{i=1}^N p_i \leq 1$, such that $M_i(\bf Q(\bf x); \bf p) = p_i \cdot Q_i(\mathbf{x})$ for every $i \in [N] $. \end{definition} We let $\fPRA$ be the family of all provisional allocation mechanisms.
-Every member in the family has two critical features: \begin{itemize} \item \textbf{Monotonically Non-Decreasing:} Allocation $M_i$ depends on player $i$'s quality $Q_i$ and their assigned fixed portion $p_i$.
-This ensures that an increase in a competitor's quality $Q_j$ affects player $M_i$ only through the positive spillover in the quality function $Q_i(\mathbf{x})$, not through a reduction in market share. \item \textbf{Quality-Scaled Allocation:} Since $Q_i \in [0, 1]$, the term $p_i Q_i$ represents a fraction of the reserved share $p_i$.
-Therefore, there exist profiles $\mathbf{x}$, for which allocations sum $\sum_ip_iQ_i(\mathbf{x})$ is smaller than $1$.
-Intuitively, low-quality output reduces a player's realized visibility.
-The remaining attention is absorbed by baseline or platform-generated content, rather than reallocating it to competitors. \end{itemize}
+We let $\fPRA$ be the family of all provisional allocation mechanisms.
+Every member in the family has two critical features.
+First, allocation $M_i$ depends only on player~$i$'s own quality $Q_i$ and her fixed share $p_i$.
+A competitor's effort therefore affects player~$i$ only through the positive spillover in $Q_i(\bft{x})$, not through a reduction in her share.
+Second, since $Q_i \in [0,1]$, the term $p_i Q_i$ is a fraction of the share $p_i$, so $\sum_i p_i Q_i(\bft{x})$ may fall below $1$.
+Intuitively, low-quality outputs reduce realized visibility.
+The remaining attention is absorbed by baseline or AI-generated filler content, rather than reallocating it to competitors.